bolus123/PH1XBAR/README.md

 ## Install from local

-Users can also download our release on Github and then install it from your local path as follows
+Users can also download our release from our homepage on Github and then install it from your local path as follows
 ``` r
 install.packages('path_to_file', repos = NULL, type="source")
 ```